Trichomonas gallinae is a single-celled protozoan parasite that can cause a disease known as trichomonosis in garden birds.

 The Trichomonas gallinae parasite is vulnerable to desiccation and cannot survive for long periods outside the host.
 Transmission of infection between birds is most likely to be by birds feeding one another with regurgitated food during the breeding season or through food or drinking water contaminated by an infected bird.

 An epidemic of finch trichomonosis occurred throughout much of Great Britain in 2006 and 2007, and the disease has continued to cause large-scale mortality of finches in subsequent years.
-The number of outbreaks typically peaks in the late summer to autumn months, although they occur throughout the year.
+Whilst there was a marked seasonal peak during the late summer to autumn months in the first few years following emergence, incidents now occur throughout the year.

 The geographical distribution where most finch trichomonosis outbreaks occurred shifted from western to eastern areas of Britain in 2007-08, but the disease is now established throughout the British Isles.